 Sympathetic restoration and conservation can often revitalise a tired or damaged antique, bringing it back to life and preserving it for future generations.

-Some examples of work I can undertake include but are not limited to;
+Some examples of work I can compete include but are not limited to;

 Replacement of missing appendages